 Studio Director/ Co-owner

-Shani began teaching dance in the Okanagan in 1993 and she opened Lake Country School of Dance in 2000 at the age of 20.
-She is an award-winning instructor and choreographer; adjudicator; member of The Canadian Dance Teacher’s Association; certified Pilates instructor and avid Yogi.
+Shani began teaching dance in the Okanagan in 1993 and she opened Lake Country School of Dance in 2000 at the age of 19.
+She is an award-winning instructor and choreographer; adjudicator; member of The Canadian Dance Teacher’s Association; certified Pilates instructor and yoga enthusiast.

 Shani was awarded the ‘Young Entrepreneur of the Year’ twice from the Lake Country Chamber of Commerce and the YM/YWCA’s ‘Young Woman of Distinction Award’ in 2004.
 In 2015, she was honored to receive the Okanagan Arts Awards for Excellence in Dance.
 Shani was also an ambassador and model for the clothing store, Lululemon.
 She is active in the community and enjoys sharing her love of dance at local schools.

 When Shani is not at the dance studio, she can be found chasing after her three kids, walking her dogs or practicing yoga.